 Your kids will love this magic melting Skittles experiment.
-With just a few steps, your kids can watch the Skittles melt in water and grow a beautiful rainbow!
+With just a few steps, your kids can watch Skittles dissolve in water and turn into a beautiful rainbow!

 Skittles is famous for its “Taste the Rainbow!” campaign.
-The colorful candy shells on the Skittles make the candy hard to resist.
+The colorful candy shells on Skittles make them hard to resist.

 Today, instead of tasting the rainbow, we are going to create the rainbow!

-This Skittles rainbow experiment is one of the easiest activities for kids but with one of the coolest “magical” effects.
+This Skittles rainbow experiment is one of the easiest activities for kids, and it has one of the coolest “magical” effects.
 If you have Skittles leftover from Halloween, Valentine’s Day, or Christmas, this is a must-do experiment.

 How to Set Up the Skittles Science Experiment